 - Payment processing

 - Online banking

 As you might have guessed, fintech is the intersection of finance and technology.
 In some cases, a fintech, such as a payment processor, is a company’s entire business model.
 In other cases, a bigger company might own fintech products and use them to improve its business.
-In either case, we include them as fintech stocks because they are a part of this fast-growing industry.
+Now, considering both cases, we include them as fintech stocks because they are a part of this fast-growing industry.